minhlongvuSheridan/Face_Recognition/Tutorials/Draw_Label.md

 # 3 Gaussian Blur: Drawing with neon effect
 We are now done with label things.
 But it looks somewhat boring now.
 We want more than that.
 We want the text look like as if it was from the actual monitor light <br/>
 <img width="176" height="90" alt="image" src="https://github.com/user-attachments/assets/b5652892-e419-4df3-8684-f5e7ae5a3586" /> <br/>
 The technique used to create such that Neon Effect is mainly Gaussian Blur.
-The general idea is to blur the thicker image to create a fealing of spreading light center around a light source text.
+The general idea is to blur the thicker image to create a fealing of spreading light center around a thinner light source text.
 The thicker part is called outer glow where it has darker color to represent distance from light source.
 The centered text is called inner glow that has lighter color to represent the light source.
 In some situation, we can even let the inner glow to be white to represent really strong light source. <br/>
 - Step 1 Generally we create new dark mask.
 It is dark so the area that is not related to the neon effect won't affect the origional image.
 (0,0,0) cancel out its coefficient  <br/>
   ```python
   mask_neon = image.copy()